apilayer/currencylayer-API/docs/features.md

 ### Currency Conversion using Historical Rates

 The currencylayer API also supports Single-Currency Conversions using Historical Exchange Rates.
-Simply append an additional `date` property with a valid Date (Format: `YYYY-MM-DD`) to your query.
+Simply append an additional `date` property with a valid date (Format: `YYYY-MM-DD`) to your query.

 **Example query:**